Do What You Love

 One of the collectors gave a presentation on springerle cookies and how to paint them.
 Later, I found springerle molds and springerle cookies that were beautiful and flavored with raspberry, not anise in a booth at Lancaster’s famous Central Market.
 I was hooked.

-For the last ten years I have been an avid springerle cookie mold collector and professional springerle baker.
+For the last 18 years I have been an avid springerle cookie mold collector and professional springerle baker.
 To support my habit, I made paper clay ornaments using the springerle cookie molds, painted them with acrylics and sold them at conventions.
 I found that although I couldn’t draw a picture in perspective, I could paint intricate clay impressions of the cookie molds.
-Cookie painting soon followed and I have taught a number of classes at conventions.
+Cookie painting soon followed.

 Owner, Springerle Joy, LLC